javaee/jms-spec/pages/CDIBeansAsJMSListeners.md

 The use of a servlet here is just an example.
 The <tt>MyDepScopeListenerBean</tt> could be injected into any other class that supports CDI injection.
 SInce it has dependent scope it would follow the same lifecycle as the object into which it was injected.

-===JMS listener bean with dependent scope and explicit lifecycle management If required the application can control the lifecycle of a dependent-scoped JMS listener bean explicitly.
+## =JMS listener bean with dependent scope and explicit lifecycle management
+If required the application can control the lifecycle of a dependent-scoped JMS listener bean explicitly.
 In this case it must inject an <tt>Instance</tt> object of the required type.
 This will function as a factory (or "provider") of listener bean instances:
 <br/><br/>